 Iodine-Based Tablets

 Iodine tablets (like Potable Aqua) have been the military standard for decades.
 They’re cheap, widely available, and effective against most bacteria and viruses.
 However, iodine leaves a noticeable chemical taste, doesn’t kill Cryptosporidium, and isn’t recommended for pregnant women, people with thyroid conditions, or long-term use beyond 3 weeks.
 Treatment time is 30 minutes for clear water, longer for cold or turbid water.
+The EPA provides additional drinking water safety standards and guidelines.

 Chlorine Dioxide Tablets